-Whether it is when you are driving, out on a day trip or using a defective product at home, there is a multitude of ways you could be injured.
+Whether it is when you are driving, out on a day trip or using a defective product at home, you could be injured in many ways.

-So, it is important to arm yourself with information and make a list of the things you can do to make life more manageable if it happens to you.
+So, it is important to arm yourself with information and list the things you can do to make life more manageable if it happens to you.

-Here, we guide you through the five things that will happen when you are victim to an unfortunate accident as well as the steps you will need to take to get through it.
+Here, we guide you through the five things that will happen when you are a victim of an unfortunate accident and the steps you will need to take to get through it.